Pacific Southwest, Region 9: Superfund

 After adding this site to the NPL, the EPA performed preliminary investigations and determined that no immediate actions were required at the Newmark Groundwater site while studies are ongoing and final cleanup activities are being planned.
 However, the San Bernardino Municipal Water Department has constructed and operated four wellhead treatment systems to ensure the safety of the public water supply.
 Presently, both the Newmark and Muscoy treatment systems are operating.

-The first Five-Year Review Report was completed in September 2008 and concluded that the remedy at the Newmark Site is protective of human health and the environment because exposure pathways that could result in unacceptable risks are being controlled.
-The second FYR is due September 2013.
+The second Five-Year Review Report was completed in September 2013 and concluded that the remedy at the Newmark Site is protective of human health and the environment because exposure pathways that could result in unacceptable risks are being controlled.
+The third FYR is due September 2018.

 Potentially Responsible Parties